How to Get a Job Teaching Business English

 For example, Business English trainer Deborah, from Switzerland, decided to build her ESL teaching business in her own country because of the flexibility and independence it offered her.
 “I was once a student in a German language school; there and then, I decided if I ever became a language teacher, I would definitely go private.
 To be able to organize your course and write up a suitable syllabus leads to the best things,” she said.

 Deborah, for instance, recalls how most of her Business English students have found out about her classes.
-“I vividly remember designing my flyers and business card, which I had distributed in restaurants, building reception areas, and offices.
+“I vividly remember designing my flyers and business cards, which I had distributed in restaurants, building reception areas, and offices.
 But lately, most of my learners have found me through my website,” she shared.